PixMusicaX/Sem5IOT/README.md

 # 5️⃣th Semester for CSE(IOT)
-## This repo will be containing everything for Sem 5️⃣!
+## This repo has been discontinued.
+You can check this [repo](https://github.com/BEASTgg/5thsem) for future updates!
 ### Why not Star this repo meanwhile? 😉
 #### Disclaimer: The handler(s) of this repository will not be responsible for any wrong assignments and/or any other discrepencies caused on your end.
 If you have trouble viewing and browsing through the pages, a PC 🖱️ is always recommended.